What are the Business Rate Relief Changes for 2024-2025?

 3. Latest copy of Business Rates bills.

-From this point onwards, we can prepare the application on your behalf and manage communications with the relevant body (either the Local Authority or the Valuation Office.
+From this point onwards, we can prepare the application on your behalf and manage communications with the relevant body (either the Local Authority or the Valuation Office).

-RCK were instructed to carry out a Business Rates review of a florist who had moved into a new premises for the 2023 Rating List.
+RCK were instructed to carry out a Business Rates review of a florist who had moved into a new premise for the 2023 Rating List.
 RCK carried out a holistic review of all of the avenues to reduce the Business Rates and saw that the client should have in fact been in receipt of the Retail Hospitality and Leisure relief.

-RCK submitted representations to the Local Authority who responded within a two month period applying 75% relief to the2023/2024 Rates Year as well as 75% relief to the 2024/2025 Rates Year, saving the client over £35,000 in Business Rates.
+RCK submitted representations to the Local Authority who responded within a two month period, applying 75% relief to the2023/2024 Rates Year as well as 75% relief to the 2024/2025 Rates Year, saving the client over £35,000 in Business Rates.

 To read more about Business Rates, please do so here.
-To arrange a no obligation investigation call to understand if you are overpaying please reach out.
+To arrange a no-obligation investigation call to understand if you are overpaying please reach out.

 Written by Bradley Westlake (Head of Business Rates)